rafid29mehda/AI-in-Healthcare/Paper Format.md

-Sure!
 Below is a draft outline and content for a **review paper** on the topic **"Convergence of Multi-Modal AI in Precision Medicine: A Comprehensive Review of Imaging, Genomics, and Clinical Decision Support Systems"**.
 This will give you a clear direction and a comprehensive starting point to build your own paper.

 ---